Templates

 3. Repayment - this section sets out the terms on which the loan being made under this agreement must be repaid, including the notice period that must be provided in order for early repayment to be made.

-4. Transfer of notes - this section sets out whether or not the notes are transferrable.
-Transfer of notes refers to transferring of title to the notes, voluntarily, by one party to another.
+4. Transfer of notes - this section sets out whether or not the notes are transferable.
+Transfer of notes refers to the transfer of title to the notes, voluntarily, by one party to another.

 5. Transmission of notes - this section deals with the transmission of the notes in the event of the death or bankruptcy of the noteholder.